-Parents and Carers may be asked for a voluntary contribution towards the cost of:
+Parents and Carers can be asked for a voluntary contribution towards the cost of:

-- any activity which takes place during school hours (including travel to trips/swimming lessons);
+- any activity which takes place during school hours;

 - school equipment;

 - school funds generally

 The contribution will be explicitly voluntary and pupils whose parents/carers do not contribute will not be discriminated against or excluded.
 Where there are not enough voluntary contributions to make the activity possible and there is no alternative method to make up the shortfall then the school would have to cancel the activity/visit.
+Schools must ensure that they make this clear to parents.
+If a parent is unwilling or unable to pay, their child must still be given an equal chance to go on the visit.
+Schools should make it clear to parents at the outset what their policy for allocating places on school visits will be.